 One of the best methods to improve your efficiency on the keyboard is to avoid using the mouse whenever possible.
 Having to move your hand away from the keyboard to the mouse and then back to the keyboard wastes a lot of time.
 One method of avoiding the mouse is to use the arrow keys to move the cursor instead of using the mouse to move the cursor.

-In the practice area below, use the arrow keys to move the cursor, move it around within a line of text, make corrections to errors, and add new text.
+In the practice area below, use the arrow keys to move the cursor to where you want to make a correction or add new text.

 Practice using the arrow keys